edithau/simple-tiny-url/README.md

 # SimpleTinyURL

-SimpleTinyURL is a SIMPLE url shortener JSON service (on Tomcat).
-I created it to understand how to implement a url shortener and to regain my Java knowledge.
-To create (encode) an url, try like this:
+SimpleTinyURL is a SIMPLE url shortener JSON service.
+I created it to understand how to implement a url shortener and to refresh my Java memory.
+To create (encode) an url, try this:

 `curl -X POST 'http://localhost:8080/simple?url=www.google.com' `